JarryShaw/PyPCAPKit/README.rst

 .. _docs: https://jarryshaw.github.io/PyPCAPKit/

-The PyPCAPKit project is an open source Python program focus on `PCAP`_ parsing and analysis, which works as a stream PCAP file extractor.
+The PyPCAPKit project is an open source Python program focus on `PCAP`_ parsing and analysis, which works as a network packet extraction, construction and analysis library.
 With support of `DictDumper`_, it shall support multiple output report formats.

    The whole project supports **Python 3.6** or later.